 5. Hike at a slow and steady pace and take breaks when necessary.
 It’s not a race to get to Machu Picchu.

 So what do you say?
 Are you ready to check this off your bucket list?
 Inca Trail Permits go on sale in January and sell out far in advance (sometimes six months in advance).
-The sooner you make the decision to trek the Inca Trail and book your trip, the more likely you’ll be able to secure a pass.
+The sooner you make the decision to trek the Inca Trail and book your trip, the more likely you’ll be able to secure a permit.